64Notes/64notes.com/_posts/2013-04-26-end-of-web-mutiny.markdown

 ---
 layout: post
-title: The End of Web Mutiny
+title: A Shift for Web Mutiny
 type: post
 ---

 **Note:** In recent development, Web Mutiny has not ended (technically).
 The legal entity lives on with only Aditya (my co-founder) from the original team.